benmiller314/cdm2021spring/old-plans/2020fall/lesson-01.md

  -  submit the survey and letter, if you haven't yet

 * **For next time**:
- 1. **Log into Canvas and complete the [two short syllabus-related modules](https://canvas.pitt.edu/courses/78948/modules)**: one on self- and community-care, and one on the grading contract.
-There's a forum at the end where you can sign on to this grading format, ask questions about it, or even propose changes.
+ 1. **Read** the [full syllabus]({{site.github_url}}/uploads), which you should have received by email.
+(If you lost it, you can download a copy on the Uploads page of this site.)
+Then **go into Canvas and complete the [Grading Contract module](https://canvas.pitt.edu/courses/49432/modules#module_242531).** There's a forum at the end where you can sign on to this grading format, ask questions about it, or even propose changes.
 (If we change it, though, it'll be by *collective* bargaining.)
-This is about the last thing I'll ask you to do on Canvas.
- 2. Afterward, if you haven't yet, **read** the [full syllabus]({{site.github_url}}/uploads), which you should have received by email.
-(If you don't have it, you can download a copy on the Uploads page of this site.)
-It includes the above information, plus a little more.
+ 2. **Read** Madeline Sorapure's interactive webtext, ["Five Principles of New Media: or, Playing Lev Manovich"](http://kairos.technorhetoric.net/8.2/binder2.html?coverweb/sorapure/index.htm). *NB: This requires Flash to view, and therefore will not work in Google Chrome – and will probably require your explicit permission to open in Firefox or Safari.* It's published on a reputable academic journal.
+I believe it's safe or I wouldn't assign it. *After you've finished the Flash version, skim the pdf version.*
+ 3. **Watch** Michael Wesch's short video-essay, [“Information R/evolution”](http://www.youtube.com/watch?v=-4CV05HyAbM)
  4. **Respond** to the [Tech Comfort Survey](http://bit.ly/cdm2019survey) if you haven't done so in class
- 5. **Join** [GitHub](https://github.com/) if you haven't yet,
+ 5. **Join** [GitHub](https://github.com/) if you haven't yet, and
- 6. **and post** a brief introduction to yourself on the <a href="{{site.github.issues_url}}/1">issue queue</a>.
-    - Feel free to excerpt from the letter you wrote me today, or to adapt it for the wider audience, if you want; you should have received a copy of your post at whichever email address you used on the form.
-    - If you'd like, feel free to include a link to that digital tool / app / website you wrote down at the start of class!
+ 6. **Post** a brief introduction to yourself on the <a href="{{site.github.issues_url}}/1">issue queue</a>.
+Feel free to excerpt from the letter you wrote me today, or to adapt it for the wider audience, if you want; you should have received a copy of your post at whichever email address you used on the form.
+And if you'd like, please do include a link to that digital tool / app / website you wrote down at the start of class!
- 7. Finally, as prep for next class, please **read / play** through Tyler Su's ["Playing Lev Manovich"](https://tylersu.github.io/o/), which defines and illustrates five principles of new media.
-Be ready to talk about what you noticed, and what you wondered.